vothane/ace_of_spades/README.md

 ### Setting Up ActiveRecord attributes to be searchable

-Add a `searchable` block to the objects you wish to index.
-List the ActiveRecord attributes you wish to make searchable and indexed, ex. `searchable_fields :suit, :rank, :value, :description`.
+Add a `searchable` block listing attrs you wish to index.
+List the AR attributes you wish to make searchable and indexed follwing **searchable_fields** method, ex. `searchable_fields :a, :b, :c, :d`.
-Poker model attributes `:suit, :rank, :value, :description` will now be marked searchable.
+Poker AR instances attrs `:a, :b, :c, :d` will now be indexed and searchable when created.

 ### marking ActiveRecord attributes as indexable and searchable